j-ew-s/study-dotnet-redis-cache/README.md

 ### Intro

-When an application consumes an external data base, its performance can be bottlenecked depending on business rules, middle tier application archtecture and the DB management system.
-Adding to it, you must check how much time and how big is the result sent to your cliente.
+Make our App faster enough is a big deal today, and some approaches can help us to improve this time to response better.

-You must take a look into your api respondes.
-Most of our web clients consume some informations that hardly change for every minutes.
+Consuming data from an external DB somethimes can make the API response a little bit more expensive.
+In some cases the data you want to are trivial and it hardly changes.
+In some cases, the business rules, middle tier archtecture and DB can bottleneck your reseponse, and what should be a fast and easy get, take too long.

-Looking into data size, change frequency and calls frequency, we must understand which API should be cached and for how long it should be.
+When you face this kind of situation, you must take a look into your api responses, looking into data size, data change frequency and calls frequency.
+Depending on the sitation, cache this response is a good approache, taking in consideration, for how long this cache must be keeped.

 ##### Caching Data